 Start with your traditional jumbo marshmallow.
 Next, insert a small bit-sized candy bar in the middle of the marshmallow.
 Then, place the marshmallow on your favorite roasting stick and roast the marshmallow until it is golden brown.
 The candy will melt into the middle of the marshmallow and you will have a gooey, tasty, melted treat that everyone will enjoy!

 It is said that fresh baked bread is one of the most satisfying smells there is.
 Here is a way you can experience that amazing homemade bread aroma while you are outdoors.
-Simply take any biscuit dough – we have used pop canned, homemade, gluten free or frozen dough – they all work great – and place a piece of the biscuit dough at the end of a wooden dowel attached to roasting stick (or a broom stick handle works too!)
-Cook the biscuit dough for just a couple of minutes rotating the dough so that it cooks evenly over the warm heat until the dough forms a cup and then fill the cooked biscuit cup with your favorite filling – pudding, pie filling, chili or stew.
+Simply take any biscuit dough – we have used pop canned, homemade, gluten free or frozen dough – they all work great – and place a piece of the biscuit dough at the end of a wooden dowel attached to The Wolf’em Stick (pictured above) Cook the biscuit dough for just a couple of minutes rotating the dough so that it cooks evenly over the warm heat until the dough forms a cup and then fill the cooked biscuit cup with your favorite filling – pudding, pie filling, chili or stew.
 Be sure to savor the smell of fresh bread and then ‘wolf it down’ - that is why we call them Wolf’ems!

 The next time you are craving a ‘smore – think outside the box and try a couple of these variations: Place your roasted marshmallow between two chocolate graham crackers and peanut butter . . . or . . . try placing the cooked marshmallow between cinnamon graham crackers and jelly . . . or . . . one of our very favorites is to add the cooked marshmallow to two round chocolate cookies and sliced bananas.